 In our Stage 1 of reopening we will have our main staircase the UP and our emergency exit stairs the DOWN.
 Please utilize these stairs properly and exit the building out to State St from our emergency exit stairwell.
 We are limiting the amount of cross traffic that occurs on the main staircase.

-How do I reserve a spot in class or wellness center if I don’t have access to internet?
+How do I reserve a spot in class, wellness center, LifeFitness room, courts or pools if I don’t have access to internet?

 Please call the YMCA Welcome Desk, 360-733-8630 and they will help get a reservation set up.

 What if I would like to work out longer than an hour?